kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     > **Tip:** If you don't see any logged experiment runs, refresh the page.

-1. Review the **Run metrics** to explore accurate your regression model is.
+1. Review the **Run metrics** to explore how accurate your regression model is.

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.

-## Task 7 : Save the model
+## Task 7: Save the model

 In this task, you will learn how to save the trained Machine Learning model in Microsoft Fabric for future use and deployment.